Translate / Traducir

 Withdrawal

 By March it was announced by the Secretaría de Gobernación that the notes were to be redeemed.
 All federals offices in the state were instructed to take up such of the vales as were presented for collection, with the federal government sending the necessary funds.
-The Minister, Ignacio Alcocer, wrote that “in order to appease merchants, the President (Huerta) has authorized me to announce that they may deposit in any public office the amount of government vouchers in their possession so that a like amount of cash may be immediately made available to them”The Mexican Herald, 6 March 1914.
+The Minister, Ignacio Alcocer, wrote that “in order to appease merchants, the President (Huerta) has authorized me to announce that they may deposit in any public office the amount of government vouchers in their possession so that a like amount of cash may be immediately made available to them”The Mexican Herald, 19th Year, No. 6,780, 6 March 1914.

 On 6 May the Carrancista Pablo González nullified the Huertista issues of Coahuila, Nuevo León and Tamaulipas[text needed].